syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/speeddial/EJ2_ASP.MVC/getting-started.md

 ![ASP.NET MVC SpeedDial Control](images/speeddial-mode-radial-sample.png)

-## Action Item click
+## Clicked event

-The speed dial control triggers the [`clicked`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Clicked) event when an action item is clicked.
+The speed dial control triggers the [`Clicked`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.SpeedDial.html#Syncfusion_EJ2_Buttons_SpeedDial_Clicked) event when an action item is clicked.
 You can use this event to perform the required action.

 {% if page.publishingplatform == "aspnet-core" %}